Winter storms sow more chaos, shut down much of Portland

 Widespread power outages were reported in California, Oregon, Illinois, Michigan and New York, according to the website PowerOutage.us.

-The largest outages by far were in Michigan, where more than 820,000 customers were without electricity, mostly in the state's southeast corner, where power lines and trees were shrouded in ice.
+The largest outages by far were in Michigan, where more than 820,000 customers were without electricity, mostly in the state's southeast corner.
+Power lines and trees were shrouded in ice.
 DTE Energy said some outages could last through the weekend.

 Afternoon temperatures in the 40s were expected to melt the ice, but DTE said it was bracing for more broken lines.